CallumMcFadgen/SDV701_Assignment_Stage_2/README.md

 All of these applications have been tested, demonstrated and have meet the assignment requirements.
 They have been quite robust, with only one or two small bugs.
 <br />
 <br />
+<b>Note</b>The database is an .mdf file containing a relational database with 3 tables (Author, Book and Book_Order).
+This data base is included in the database folder, including a copy of the create and insert SQL queries used to originally build and populate the database for development and testing.